 If you let it fester contempt will drive a wedge between you two and break the emotional bond.

-The relationships becomes a place where you need to defend and protect yourself.
+The relationship becomes a place where you need to defend and protect yourself.
 You don’t go home after a long day and look forward to relaxing.

 You go home after a long day and you’re bracing for the next fight.
 Or walking on eggshells to avoid the next big painful argument.